-- The Local Government Pension Scheme, administered locally by Oxfordshire County Council - this is a funded defined benefit final salary scheme, meaning that the Authority and employees pay contributions into a fund, calculated at a level intended to balance the pensions liabilities with investment assets. - Arrangements for the award of discretionary post retirement benefits upon early retirement this is an unfunded defined benefit arrangement, under which liabilities are recognised when awards are made.
+- The Local Government Pension Scheme (LGPS) is administered locally by Oxfordshire County Council.
+It is a defined benefit scheme, based upon final salary scheme and length of service upon retirement.
+The Authority and employees pay contributions into a fund, calculated at a level intended to balance the pensions liabilities with investment assets. - Arrangements for the award of discretionary post retirement benefits upon early retirement this is an unfunded defined benefit arrangement, under which liabilities are recognised when awards are made.
 However, there are no investment assets built up to meet these pension liabilities, and cash has to be generated to meet actual pension payments as they eventually fall due.